 Lemah Mountain Southeast Route

-At the top of the gully, I climbed 100′ over slabs and running water before returning to the snow.
-Soon, I veered south over a mild incline under Lemah Five and Lemah Four.
-Then I scrambled the southeast ridge on ledges.
+From the top of the gully, I ascended 100 feet over slabs and running water before returning to the snow.
+I then veered south on a gentle incline below the two towers—Lemah Five and Lemah Four.
+Afterward, I scrambled up ledges on the southeast ridge.

-After climbing 200′, I put on crampons and returned to the snow for another 300′.
-Soon, I was at the moat, where I moved onto the rocks near the running stream.
-The following 200′ over the sloping slabs was the steepest.
+After climbing 200 feet, I put on crampons and once again returned to the snow for another 300 feet.
+At the moat, I transitioned to the rocks near a running stream.
+The next 200 feet of ascent over sloping slabs were the steepest part of the climb.

 See more trip photos here.